ReviveMed/mzEmbed/ml/readme.md

 When using an Nvidia T4 GPU, I used GCP's Deep Learning VM image:
 - `c0-deeplearning-common-gpu-v20240613-debian-11-py310`
+    -  Debian 11, Python 3.10.
+With CUDA 11.8 preinstalled
 - When you create the VM and login, it will ask you to install the Nvidia driver.
 Do it:
     - "This VM requires Nvidia drivers to function correctly.
 Installation takes ~1 minute.
     Would you like to install the Nvidia driver? [y/n]"